SrijanBadhya/Debsoc/Running the PES Debsoc.md

 These are the recruitment round 1 and 2 sheets.
 If you look properly you can notice all the missing spots. https://docs.google.com/spreadsheets/d/1Dw2C0WZDU81iWJNsbwRixbpRiAfiQjuThH8jI7JFz64/edit#gid=538046766 You'll notice human errors here like duplicated entries for gov and opp, usually solved in a google form with compulsory questions for speaker 1 and 2.
+Multiple years, we had to fill a score for each speaker on the database.
+However this was quite useless and a waste of brainpower because this was never considered as a factor to take recruits in (and I'm glad it wasn't).
+I think it's better to just do away with it entirely.

 Sometimes when you notice something missing, you can track the missing data by asking the other people in the debate, if you're quick enough and check the entered data every night.
 In the spreadsheet, you can see chair's names missing often.